ColinTaoZhang/SANet/README.md

 ***

 ## Dataset
-The training and test datasets are avalible at [Dataset](https://pan.baidu.com/s/13zBXJcwGFQNRFclxdFmDjA?pwd=wqy8).
+The training and testing datasets are available at [Dataset](https://pan.baidu.com/s/13zBXJcwGFQNRFclxdFmDjA?pwd=wqy8).

 ## Citation
 If you use our dataset or code for research, please ensure that you cite our paper: